jynnjay/SuccessCutie/README.md

 IMPORTANT
 * We need to know how we will implement the admin side and client side coding.
 We must learn thoroughly how the codes work and how we will organize the code.
+* Sign up page won't be available in production mode.